gruntjs/grunt-docs/grunt.util.md

-Miscellaneous utilities, including Lo-Dash, Async and Hooker.
+Miscellaneous utilities for your Gruntfile and tasks.

 ### grunt.util.kindOf
 Return the "kind" of a value.
 Like `typeof` but returns the internal `[[Class]]` value.
 Possible results are `"number"`, `"string"`, `"boolean"`, `"function"`, `"regexp"`, `"array"`, `"date"`, `"error"`, `"null"`, `"undefined"` and the catch-all `"object"`.